-Challenge number Detail of challenge 1 Out of Band Internal assessments and data tracking indicate that some disadvantaged children need to make more than expected progress in RWM in order to narrow the attainment gap between children in receipt of Pupil Premium and 'All Children' and to ensure that there is a clear understanding of prior learning and next steps.
-2 Catch-Up Levels of engagement in remote and in-school education varied during the pandemic.
-As a result, there are some children who require further catch-up so that they can work at age-related expectations.
+Challenge Detail of challenge number Detail of chanenge 1 Out of Band Internal assessments and data tracking indicate that some disadvantaged children need to make more than expected progress in RWM in order to narrow the attainment gap between children in receipt of Pupil Premium and 'All Children' and to ensure that there is a clear understanding of prior learning and next steps.
+2 Catch-Up Levels of engagement in remote and in-school education varied during the pandemic and we are still seeing the impact of this.
+In addition, engagement in out of school education varies and there are some (including PPG), children, as identified by class teacher and SENCO, who continue to require further support so that they can work at age-related expectations.
 3 Multiple Barriers to Learning Some disadvantaged children also have SEND, PLAC and/ or MHWB needs.
-SEND/PPG PPG/EAL SEND/PPG/EAL 4 More than Expected Progress Internal assessments and data tracking indicate that attainment in reading and writing amongst disadvantaged children is below that of non-disadvantaged children, especially in phonics, thus impeding their progress in writing.
+SEND/PPG (41%) PPG/EAL (47%) SEND/PPG/EAL (8%) Primary Need: SLCN - 36% SLCN - 50% SEMH - 43% SEMH - 43% C&L - 21% SEMH - 43% 4 Expected Progress Internal assessments indicate that attainment in reading and writing amongst disadvantaged children is below that of non-disadvantaged children, especially in phonics, thus impeding their progress in writing.
 This gap narrows or closes by the end of Key Stage Two in most cases.
 5 Early Communication and Interaction Internal assessments and observations indicate that children in receipt of Pupil Premium funding enter the EYFS with language skills below that of their peers.
 There is also an increasing number of children with EAL which impacts on the learning of phonics, early reading and language fluency.
 6 Emotional Wellbeing A small number of children, based on observation and staff feedback, are unable to self- regulate and manage their emotions in an age appropriate way.
 This impacts negatively on learning behaviour, progress and achievement.
 7 Socio-isolation Some disadvantaged children have poor social and communication skills which is impacting on their emotional health and peer relationships.